Kishor-550/DBMS/README.md

 WHERE birth_date BETWEEN '1990-1-1' AND '2000-1-1';
 ```

-3. Get the customers whose <br>
-3.1 addresses contain TRAIL or AVENUE
+Get the customers whose addresses contain TRAIL or AVENUE

 ```sql
 SELECT *